smagreen/advent-of-code-2022/README.md

-# Solutions for Advent of Code 2022
+# Python solutions for Advent of Code 2022